AyanaZaire/javascript-project-resources/js-project-ooo.md

-# Rails API Order of Operations Guide
+# JS/Rails Order of Operations Guide

 The JavaScript Project repo has a handful of helpful [READMEs](https://github.com/learn-co-students/js-spa-project-instructions-online-web-sp-000) that outline the requirements for the JS/Rails Project along with project planning tips and a note about what to expect during your review.
 There is also this [JavaScript Rails API Project Setup README](https://github.com/learn-co-curriculum/mod3-project-week-setup-example) that provides a thorough step by step walkthrough to get your project up and running along with some help OOJS refactoring tips.
 Lastly, we also wanted to outline a suggested flow of execution to aide you in building your project.
 We put together this "Order of Operations Guide" for organizing and completing your JS/Rails Project.
 This guide is based on the 4-part project build.
 All study groups can be found [here](https://learn.co/study-groups).